 - Reason why you needed it

-After a month you'll see patterns.
-Which products do you forget often?
-On which days does it go wrong?
+After one month you'll spot patterns.
+Which products get forgotten often?
+Which days go wrong?

-- Weekly inventory check: Every Monday inventory of basic products
+- Weekly inventory check: Every Monday count basic products

-- Set minimum stock levels: When you drop below 2 kg of onions, you order
+- Set minimum stock levels: Drop below 2 kg onions?
+Time to order

-- Fixed order days: Every Tuesday and Friday you order, no exceptions
+- Fixed order days: Tuesday and Friday ordering, no exceptions

 - Backup supplier: For when your main supplier can't deliver

-Make a list of your 20 most-used ingredients.
-Check these every week.
-These 20 products account for 80% of your emergency purchases.
+List your 20 most-used ingredients.
+Check these weekly.
+These 20 products cause 80% of emergency purchases.

 How do you calculate the cost of emergency purchases? (step by step)